-Maharashtra: Teen with cerebral palsy, who lost father 2 weeks before exams, gets a step closer to his dream
+CBSE 10th results 2018: Teen with cerebral palsy, who lost father two weeks before exams, gets a step closer to his dream

-Even as most city schools celebrated the achievement of their toppers in the CBSE Class X examination, authorities of the Army Public School, Kirkee, had a different victory to celebrate.
+CBSE 10th results 2018: Even as most city schools celebrated the achievement of their toppers in the CBSE Class X examination, authorities of the Army Public School, Kirkee, had a different victory to celebrate.
 It was a victory against adverse circumstances, fought by one of their students, Omkar Dhamane, who lost his father only a fortnight before the board exams.

 That wasn’t the only adversity faced by Omkar.
 The teenager suffers from spastic diplegia, also known as Little’s Disease, a form of cerebral palsy that permanently affects muscle control and coordination.
 Omkar has extremely limited movement in his legs because of the condition and needs support to walk.
 It was his father who supported him, and helped him reach the exam centres.
 “I missed him a lot when I was going to write my exams… this time, my friends took me,” he said.